ºÚÁϳԹÏÍø

 Time: 2:00 PM to 3:30 PM

-TANG Whitman: Join us for a Family Saturday art project.
+Tang Teaching Museum Whitman: Join us for a Family Saturday art project.
 Family Saturday programs foster multigenerational creative cooperation through looking at artwork, discussing it, and engaging in a hands-on art-making activity.
 Programs run from 2-3:30 pm and include a tour of selected works.
 All programs are free and open to the public, and suitable for children age 5 and older, accompanied by their adult companions.
 No registration required; supplies provided on a first-come, first-served basis.